Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Study Results

 \subsection{RQ 1: How do prompt instructions refined by our workflow differ from the baseline?}

-We first compared prompt instructions created with our \textbf{Co-Evolution} workflow against the \textbf{Baseline} method along two dimensions: length (how long the instructions were) and specificity (how detailed and clear they were).
+We first compared prompt instructions created with our Co-Evolution workflow against the baseline method along two dimensions: length (how long the instructions were) and specificity (how detailed and clear they were).

-\paragraph{Length.} Prompt instructions created with the Co-Evolution workflow were significantly longer than those from the Baseline.
-The average word count was 112.4, compared to 82.2 in the Baseline condition.
+\paragraph{Length.} Prompt instructions created with the Co-Evolution workflow were significantly longer than those from the baseline.
+The average word count was 111.1, compared to 81.2 in the baseline condition.
 A paired $t$-test confirmed this difference was statistically significant ($p<0.001$).
-This trend was consistent across both task domains (Campus: 112.5 vs. 79.5 words; Reviews: 112.3 vs. 84.8 words).
-Sentence counts were also higher under \textsc{Co-Evolution} (10.0 vs 7.9).
-Because a Shapiro-Wilk test~\cite{shapiro1965analysis} indicated borderline normality ($p=0.045$), we ran a Wilcoxon signed-rank test, which again confirmed the difference ($p=0.031$).
+This trend was consistent across both task domains (campus: 107.8 vs. 78.9 words; reviews: 114.5 vs. 83.5 words).
+Sentence counts were also higher under Co-Evolution (9.8 vs 7.9), and a paired $t$-test indicated that the difference is significant ($p=0.019$).

-\paragraph{Specificity.} To measure specificity, we assessed the following three structural features of the prompt instructions: (1) the number of \textit{policy statements}, i.e., individual sentences articulating specific rules or criteria about the model behavior; (2) the presence of \textit{explicit exceptions or constraints}, such as ``do not'' rule or boundaries of the task; and (3) the inclusion of \textit{concrete examples} that illustrate policies.
+\paragraph{Specificity.} To measure specificity, we assessed three structural features of the prompt instructions: (1) the number of \textit{policy statements}, i.e., individual sentences articulating specific rules or criteria about the model behavior; (2) the presence of \textit{explicit exceptions or constraints}, such as ``do not'' rule or boundaries of the task; and (3) the inclusion of \textit{concrete examples} that illustrate policies.

 The results are shown in Figure~\ref{fig:chart-structual}.
-The average number of \emph{policy statements} did not differ significantly between the two conditions (i.e., 2.83 for Baseline vs 3.25 for Co-Evolution; paired $t$-test: $p=0.435$).
-However, prompt instructions from the \textsc{Co-Evolution} workflow more frequently included \emph{explicit exceptions or constraints} (9 vs. 6 out of 12 participants) and \emph{concrete examples} (8 vs. only 1).
+The average number of \textit{policy statements} did not differ significantly between the two conditions (i.e., 3.00 for the baseline vs. 3.31 for Co-Evolution).
+However, prompt instructions from the Co-Evolution workflow more frequently included \textit{explicit exceptions or constraints} (13 vs. 9 out of 16 participants) and \textit{concrete examples} (9 vs. only 2).
 These results suggest that our workflow helps participants articulate boundaries and illustrate rules with examples, producing instructions that are not only longer but also richer in detail.